spring-guides/gs-managing-transactions/README.md

 }
 ```

+You configure your beans in the `Application` configuration class.
+The `bookingService` method wires in an instance of `BookingService`.

+As shown earlier in this guide, `JdbcTemplate` is autowired into `BookingService`, meaning you now need to define it in the `Application` code:

 > **Note:** `SimpleDriverDataSource` is a convenience class and is _not_ intended for production.
-For production, you probably want some sort of JDBC connection pool to handle multiple requests coming in simultaneously.
+For production, you usually want some sort of JDBC connection pool to handle multiple requests coming in simultaneously.

 The `jdbcTemplate` method where you create an instance of `JdbcTemplate` also contains some DDL to declare the `BOOKINGS` table.

 > **Note:** In production systems, database tables are usually declared outside the application.

-You also have wired in the `BookingService`.

 The `main()` method defers to the [`SpringApplication`][] helper class, providing `Application.class` as an argument to its `run()` method.
 This tells Spring to read the annotation metadata from `Application` and to manage it as a component in the _[Spring application context][u-application-context]_.